-These use cases are common across user types, but the technical environment of the users vary for the different user groups.
-Based on our experience we define five different technical environment that cover almost all users:
+These use-cases are common across user types, but the technical environment of the users vary for the different user groups.
+Based on our experience, we define five different technical environments that cover almost all users:

-How do you serve customers who have only a smartphone and no data connection to that smartphone?
+How do you serve customers who have a smartphone but no data connection to said smartphone?
 This is more the market of traditional offline eWallet providers, which at least used to be tied to special hardware in the handset.
-For SCA and transaction verification it would of course be possible for the user to use a dongle, but the question here is; what kind of transaction the user could initiate without data coverage?
+For SCA and transaction verification it would, of course, be possible for the user to use a dongle, but the question here remains: what kind of transaction could the user initiate without data coverage?

 These users have a computer with network access, but no data connection for their phones.
 This is the case with some customers of banks that we’ve been talking to.
-Not having a data connection to the phone makes the onboarding and enrolment process challenging.
-It is actually not possible to create a link between the smartphone and the account in this scenario.
+Not having a data connection to the phone makes the onboarding and enrolment process challenging because it is not possible to create a link between the smartphone and the account in this scenario.
 Not having a data connection also makes re-enrolment even more of a challenge.

 A dongle would be an alternative for authentication for these users, however, it is important to note that the only usable dongle under the PSD2 is a dongle which can communicate with the PC.
-A dynamic linking between the transaction data and any code provided is required in order to be PSD2 compliant.
-This is not the case for a lot of dongles and card-readers today.
+Dynamic linking between the transaction data and any code provided is required to be PSD2 compliant.
+Yet this is not the case for a lot of dongles and card-readers today.

 Here we have the same issue as above, but the user has a “dumb-phone” with the option of receiving SMS.
 Boku doesn’t fully work without a data connection to the device, but it is worth investigating if they can help you with SIM swap fraud in your country.

-Of course, in addition to these issues there are several potential problems with SCA linked to accessibility that are not included in the descriptions above.
-These are problems which are more general than the purely security related issues above.
-How we in Okay try to work with the accessibility interfaces available on modern smartphones while not lowering security is a topic for a different blog post.
+Of course, in addition to these issues, there are several potential problems with SCA linked to accessibility that are not included in the descriptions above.
+These are problems that are more general than the purely security related issues above.
+How Okay work’s with the accessibility interfaces available on modern smartphones, while not lowering security, is a topic for a different blog post.